-For purposes of Maine pass-through entity withholding, tiered entities exist when one pass-through entity is a member of another pass-through entity.
+For purposes of Maine pass-through entity withholding, tiered entities exist when one pass-through entity is a member of another passthrough entity.
 The pass-through entity that is a member is the upper-tier entity, and the entity of which it is a member is the lower-tier entity.
 A tiered pass-through entity arrangement may have more than two tiers; in such cases, a single entity can be both a lower-tier and an upper-tier entity.
 In this case, withholding is required from any Maine-source distributable income realized by the lower-tier entity that is passing through to an upper-tier entity member.
 This income is exempt from any additional withholding by upper-tier entity members (i.e., tier 2, 3, 4 members, etc.).

 If an upper-tier entity realizes Maine-source income from a lower-tier entity that did not withhold, the upper-tier entity is required to withhold from the distributive share Maine-source income of its non-exempt members.

-If an upper-tier entity's only Maine-source income is income from a lower-tier entity that has already been subjected to Maine pass-through entity withholding, the upper-tier entity is not required to complete Schedule 2P as it has no withholding obligation.
-However, in this case, the upper-tier entity, and the name and ID number of the lower-tier entity in Box 4.
+If an upper-tier entity's only Maine-source income is income from a lower-tier entity that has already been subjected to Maine passthrough entity withholding, the upper-tier entity is not required to complete Schedule 2P as it has no withholding obligation.
+However, in this case, the upper-tier entity is still required to issue Forms 1099ME to its members to identify in Box 2 each member's share of the tax withheld by the lower-tier entity, and the name and ID number of the lower-tier entity in Box 4.